 September: Moves back to Berlin, first to Beerenstraße 48 in Zehlendorf, then to Flensburger Straße 11 in Moabit.

 Late November: First interview with composer and pianist Ferruccio Busoni, newly appointed to lead a master class in composition at the Prussian Academy of Arts.
 Soon afterward, Busoni accepts Weill for the master class.

-6 March: Delivers lecture in Halberstadt: “Beethoven: His Life and Work.”
+6 March: Delivers lecture in Halberstadt: “Beethoven: His Life and Work,” probably similar to the presentation in Leipzig in December 1920.
 The engagement is probably arranged by his brother Hans.